v-rajagt/IntuneDocs/intune/protect/certificates-configure.md

 When you use a third-party (non-Microsoft) Certification Authority (CA):

 - To use SCEP certificate profiles:
-  - Set up integration with a third-party Certification Authority (CA) from [one of our supported partners](certificate-authority-add-scep-overview.md#third-party-certification-authority-partners).
+  - Set up integration with a third-party CA from [one of our supported partners](certificate-authority-add-scep-overview.md#third-party-certification-authority-partners).
 Set up includes following the instructions from the third-party CA to complete integration of their CA with Intune.
   - [Create an application in Azure AD](certificate-authority-add-scep-overview.md#set-up-third-party-ca-integration) that delegates rights to Intune to do SCEP certificate challenge validation.

 - PKCS imported certificates require you to [install the PFX Certificate Connector for Microsoft Intune](certificates-imported-pfx-configure.md#download-install-and-configure-the-pfx-certificate-connector-for-microsoft-intune).